Vitamin B12 or folate deficiency anaemia

 - muscle weakness

-- psychological problems, which may include depression and confusion
+- psychological problems, which can range from mild depression or anxiety to confusion and dementia

 - problems with memory, understanding and judgement